BiscBoi28/CoWrite-file-system/README.md

 | `ERR_TIMEOUT` | Ticket expired or operation timed out.

 These identifiers match the `code` field in every JSON error reply and what NM logs under `ERROR_RESP`, so you can trace failures end-to-end.

+# Novelty Points
+- Added threads for each server and client on nm (nothing is blocking any other process/connection)
+- Functionality to crash ss when client closes abruptly while streaming is going on (to simulate erratic crashes)